jschwarzwalder/aws-sdk-php/docs/guide/promises.rst

     try {
         $result = $promise->wait();
     } catch (AwsException $e) {
-        // handle the error.
+        // Handle the error
     }

-Calling wait on a promise that has been fulfilled will not trigger the wait function.
-It will simply return the previously delivered value.
+Calling ``wait`` on a promise that has been fulfilled doesn't trigger the wait function.
+It simply returns the previously delivered value.

 .. code-block:: php